 Patients who are taking Zocor and who are experiencing muscle pain and other symptoms of myopathy should contact their health care providers.
 Patients are further urged to consult with their doctor if they believe they are affected by the prescribing changes, but should not stop taking the drug until they have been advised to do so by their doctor.

 The change in prescribing information originated from the findings of the SEARCH (Study of the Effectiveness of Additional Reductions in Cholesterol and Homocysteine) clinical trial.
-This trial found a significantly higher risk of patients developing myopathy and rhabdomyolosis (a breakdown of muscle fiber into the bloodstream that can result in kidney damage) for patients taking 80mg a day of Zocor.
+This trial found a significantly higher risk of patients developing myopathy and rhabdomyolosis (a breakdown of muscle fiber into the bloodstream that can cause kidney damage) for patients taking 80mg a day of Zocor.

 The ultimate question in the Zocor lawsuits is this: Did Merck do something negligent enough to warrant a claim?
 Even though the evidence is still accumulating, we think the answer to this question is yes.

 Prior to the marketing of Zocor, there were two large studies conducted concerning the effects of Zocor.
 One study was the “Scandinavian Simvastatin Survival Study” (known as “the 4S Study”) which was published in The Lancet in 1994.
 The 4S Study looked at cholesterol lowering in patients with coronary heart disease.
-The second was the 2002 Heart Protection Study, which evaluated the safety and efficacy of cholesterol lowering drugs on heart disease.
+The second was the 2002 Heart Protection Study, which evaluated the safety and efficacy of cholesterol-lowering drugs on heart disease.
 Both studies excluded thousands of patients for failure to comply with the study protocols.
 Those excluded subjects did, however, also experience problems with the medication and did not continue its use.
 The potential confounding factor was that some of those individuals who were excluded may have been non-compliant because of the side effects they were experiencing.
 Side effects that could have included the symptoms of myopathy.

 Plaintiffs’ lawyers contend that prior to marketing and selling Zocor, there should have been further investigation of how statins affected the individuals who were excluded from these studies, including any side effects they had.
-Plaintiffs also argue that Zocor should not have been marketed and sold without first exploring this possible problem and without some type of warning about the potential risk of myopathy.
+Plaintiffs also argue that Zocor should not have been marketed and sold without first exploring this problem and without some warning about the potential risk of myopathy.

 As concerns about the dangers of Zocor increase, our lawyers will continue to monitor both FDA and Merck statements regarding Zocor.
 The alteration of Zocor’s prescribing guidelines is a major indicator that serious problems exist and are finally receiving the attention they deserve by both Merck and the FDA.
-The growing body of evidence suggesting detrimental effects of Zocor is a potential harbinger of lawsuits to come.
+The growing body of evidence suggesting the detrimental effects of Zocor is a potential harbinger of lawsuits to come.

-If you have suffered a heart attack, stroke, angina or muscle weakness while on Zocor, call our lawyers at 800-553-8082 or get a free web consultation.
+If you have suffered a heart attack, stroke, angina, or muscle weakness while on Zocor, call our lawyers at 800-553-8082 or get a free web consultation.